dokku/dokku-omnisci/README.md

 ## Commands

 ```
 omnisci:app-links <app>                            # list all omnisci service links for a given app
 omnisci:connect <service>                          # connect to the service via the omnisci connection tool
 omnisci:create <service> [--create-flags...]       # create a omnisci service
 omnisci:destroy <service> [-f|--force]             # delete the omnisci service/data/container if there are no links left
 omnisci:enter <service>                            # enter or run a command in a running omnisci service container
 omnisci:exists <service>                           # check if the omnisci service exists
 omnisci:expose <service> <ports...>                # expose a omnisci service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)
 omnisci:info <service> [--single-info-flag]        # print the service information
 omnisci:link <service> <app> [--link-flags...]     # link the omnisci service to the app
 omnisci:linked <service> <app>                     # check if the omnisci service is linked to an app
 omnisci:links <service>                            # list all apps linked to the omnisci service
 omnisci:list                                       # list all omnisci services
-omnisci:logs <service> [-t|--tail]             # print the most recent log(s) for this service
+omnisci:logs <service> [-t|--tail] <tail-num-optional> # print the most recent log(s) for this service
 omnisci:promote <service> <app>                    # promote service <service> as OMNISCI_URL in <app>
 omnisci:restart <service>                          # graceful shutdown and restart of the omnisci service container
 omnisci:start <service>                            # start a previously stopped omnisci service
 omnisci:stop <service>                             # stop a running omnisci service
 omnisci:unexpose <service>                         # unexpose a previously exposed omnisci service
 omnisci:unlink <service> <app>                     # unlink the omnisci service from the app
 omnisci:upgrade <service> [--upgrade-flags...]     # upgrade service <service> to the specified versions
 ```

 ## Usage